Maven Artifactory Plugin

 </configuration>

-• The last value in a list is the default that will be used if none of the previous variables is available as an environment variable or a system property.
+• The last value in a list can be a default string (in quotes) that will be used if none of the preceding variables are available.

 For example, for the expression {{V1|V2|"defaultValue"}} the plugin will attempt to locate environment variable V1 , then system property V1, then environment variable or system property V2 , and if none of these is available, "defaultValue" will be used.